danelahman/lograc-2022/README.md

 # Classroom computers' peculiarities

-As noted earlier, the Agda version installed on the classroom computers is currently out of date (v.2.6.0.1 vs v.2.6.2.1) but will hopefully be updated before the first exercise classes in week 1.
+The first pecularity on the classroom computers is that the agda-mode for VS Code might incorrectly determine the location of the Agda executable (`agda.exe`).
+To fix this, open up VS Code's settings, enter `agda` in the settings search bar, and set the `Agda Mode ›
+Connection: Agda Path` setting to point to `C:\Agda\bin\agda.exe`.

-Another peculiarity on the classroom computers is the bad interaction of Agda and the way that your user directories (the `U:\` drive) are mounted from the network.
+The second peculiarity on the classroom computers is the bad interaction of Agda and the way that your user directories (the `U:\` drive) are mounted from the network.
 Namely, if you put the course materials into (a subdirectory) of your home directory and try to use Agda on them (via VS Code, Emacs, or the command line), you will be greeted with a file reading error.
 A workaround for this is to clone your fork of this repository to the local `C:\Temp` directory, work on the exercises locally there, and finally making sure to push the changes back to your fork before logging out of the computer.

 **Importantly, as the name suggests, `C:\Temp` is just a temporary local directory, so do not leave any uncommitted and unpushed work